Kumaye/LearingDiscordBot/README.md

 This will be the place I learn and upload things related to making discord bots.
 9/23/23: Take notes and learn the dsicord dev portal about making discord apps and bots.
 9/23/23 try to make a bot similar to the gambling and play bots ive used in the past on other severs.

+9/24/2023 start simple a bot that takes slash commands and simple input and output replies